romac/node-flick/README.md

 ## Installation

-Since it's not finished yet, Flick is not in the NPM registry.
+Flick is not in the NPM registry yet.
 But you can install the latest version by running

     $ npm install https://github.com/romac/node-flick/archive/master.tar.gz